 There have been a few other VPN services that have undergone security audits, including ExpressVPN and also NordVPN, which we both discussed in the ExpressVPN vs NordVPN comparison.

 TunnelBear’s first security audit was completed in 2017, then they followed this up again in October 2018.
 According to their website, the plan is to do an audit every year.

 TunnelBear free VPN plan

-Another benefit with TunnelBear is the free VPN plan.
+Another benefit of TunnelBear is the free VPN plan.
 Unfortunately, you are limited to only 500 MB of data.
-I used up all the data in about 5 minutes running through a few VPN speed tests.
+I used up all the data in about 5 minutes by running through a few VPN speed tests.

-Within the TunnelBear VPN app, it shows you the data that’s remaining in the bottom-right corner.
+The TunnelBear VPN app shows you the data that’s remaining in the bottom-right corner.
 While the 500 MB may help some to get a feel for TunnelBear, it is really inadequate compared to some other free trial VPN services.

 If you want more data for the TunnelBear free plan, you can do promotional tweets of TunnelBear for an extra 1 GB.
 Again, this is still inadequate if you want to thoroughly test the VPN on all your devices.
 When you run out of data, you will be alerted in the app and all connections will be blocked.

 With free VPN services, you can expect these types of restrictions.
 So now let’s look at the regular prices.

 In terms of pricing, TunnelBear is in the middle of the road.
 It is certainly not the cheapest VPN, but it’s also not extremely expensive.
-Here are the current prices of TunnelBear VPN.
+Add in the fact that you get unlimited data and unlimited simultaneous connections, and this VPN has the potential to be a good value.
+However, the drawbacks of the service mean we still can’t recommend it, as you will see in the rest of this review.

 Cons of TunnelBear